 (To give you an idea of that evolution, here’s a snapshot of the various styles I experimented with from January 2016 through September 2016!)

-So today I want to take what I’ve learned in my painting journey thus far and share some tips with you in case you too are itching to express your creativity through painting!
+In the rest of this article, I want to take what I’ve learned in my acrylic painting journey thus far and share some tips with you in case you too are itching to express your creativity through painting!

 4 Tips For Getting Started With Acrylic Abstract Painting